-Humankind seeks for security, desires stability and longs for predictable future for itself and its descendants.
-Unfortunately, for many people these desires and hopes are unlikely to ever be fulfilled.
+Humankind seeks security, desires stability, and longs for a predictable future for itself and its descendants.
+Unfortunately, for many people, these desires and hopes are unlikely to ever be fulfilled.
 The world is full of expeditious and frequently dangerous changes.
-People can easily become victims of accidents, violence, natural disasters and horrible diseases.
-The harsh wind of change in economic and social spheres threatens the financial stability of the world.
-Terrorism and wars endanger the structure of the society and make the certainty people search for even more unreachable.
+People can easily become victims of accidents, violence, natural disasters, and horrible diseases.
+The harsh wind of change in the economic and social spheres threatens the financial stability of the world.
+Terrorism and wars endanger the structure of society and make the certainty people search for even more unreachable.
 Hence, uncertainty is a way of life.

-It does not take much effort to be kind, caring and sympathetic towards others in a nice and peaceful environment.
-However, it takes much courage and humanity to be able to stay sympathizing and care about others during the troubled time.
-This quality makes Lauren Olamina an extraordinary person from the humanistic point of view.
+It does not take much effort to be kind, caring, and sympathetic towards others in a nice and peaceful environment.
+However, it takes much courage and humanity to be able to stay sympathize with and care about others during a troubled time.
+This quality makes Lauren Olamina an extraordinary person from a humanistic point of view.

 By the same token, she kills people who threaten her life and then takes whatever values they had for the sake of surviving.
 After leaving her neighborhood, she does not trust anyone she meets, whether it is a woman with a child or a man.
 She is very careful in choosing people to join her.
 That is why she does not mind Zahra joining her because the latter knows how to survive in the wilds of the streets.
 Lauren uses her logic and pragmatic thinking in making decisions.
 It characterizes her as a pragmatic person.

-In spite of the fact that Lauren kills without second thought anybody who threatens her life, she tries to avoid meeting dangerous and suspicious people.
-As a real leader who sticks firm to her moral principles, she teaches her company to follow them.
+Even though Lauren kills without second thought anybody who threatens her life, she tries to avoid meeting dangerous and suspicious people.
+As a real leader who sticks firmly to her moral principles, she teaches her company to follow them.
 She says, “We don’t have to hurt anyone unless they push us into it” (Butler 16).

-Lauren calls her religion “Earthseed” and bases it on love, respect and empathy, which is typical for deism as well as for humanism.
-Her religion concept lies in people’s responsibility for creating their own moral principles, which have to be founded on sympathy and reasons.
+Lauren calls her religion “Earthseed” and bases it on love, respect, and empathy, which is typical for deism as well as for humanism.
+Her religious concept lies in people’s responsibility for creating their moral principles, which have to be founded on sympathy and reasons.
 Throughout the novel, the more Lauren shares her religion with others, the more it is getting shaped.
-In the beginning of the story she has not established yet what God means to her, but by the end of it, she is able to teach others about her perception.
+At the beginning of the story she has not established yet what God means to her, but by the end of it, she can teach others about her perception.